 Another surefire way to speed up the ordering process?
 Let your guests do the ordering themselves.

-In the wake of COVID-19, many restaurants have implemented contactless dining solutions.
+In recent years, many restaurants have implemented contactless dining solutions.
 These platforms allow customers to view your menu, place their order, and pay, all from their personal devices.
 By empowering customers to place their own orders, it means staff spend less time tableside waiting for diners to order or pay.
 This can dramatically speed up service and ultimately improve table turnover times.

 Technology is not just a great way to speed up the ordering process, but it can also help you save time during the checkout process.

 If your restaurant still uses a legacy POS system and fixed payment terminals, servers need to make several trips to print out checks, get signatures from customers, and process the transactions.
 But if you use mobile payment terminals, your servers can quickly take payments right at the table, significantly cutting down on the number of trips to each table.